17 Best Things To Do in Florence

 As you may already know, Florence's location on the map allows you to visit a large number of sights with very little travel time.
 And if there are organised tours that take you there and back in a day, you have no excuse for not visiting the surrounding area.
 A popular option is to get to Venice from Florence, but it's not the only one.

-With a population of just 55,000, Siena has always been a city of historical and cultural significance.
-With cobbled streets and buildings dating back to the Middle Ages, walking through the city is like travelling back in time.
-If you're curious and want to know more about Siena and how to organise your trip there, I'll leave you a link to my article on excursions to Siena from Florence.
+With a population of just 55,000, Siena has always been a city of historical and cultural importance.
+With cobbled streets and buildings dating back to the Middle Ages, walking around the city is like travelling back in time.
+If you are curious and want to know more about Siena and how to organise your excursion there, I'll leave you a link to my article about excursions to Siena from Florence and I'll also give you some options:

 Book an excursion to Siena

-17. Tour the city in comfort on the tourist bus
+17. Tour the city in the comfort of your tourist bus

-Although it may seem like a cliché, touring Florence aboard a tourist bus with free stops will allow you, on the one hand, to enjoy the views of its streets comfortably seated, but also to move from one point of interest to another comfortably without having to worry about public transport.
+Although at first sight it may seem a cliché, touring Florence aboard a tourist bus with free stops will allow you, on the one hand, to enjoy the views of its streets comfortably seated, but also to move from one point of interest to another comfortably without having to worry about public transport.
+Don't hesitate and book your ticket for the Florence sightseeing bus.

 Book a sightseeing bus tour